mattias-skold/EnhancedExportDocumentation/support-site/05_export_word_doc_properties.md

 Save the macro as part of the template documet as a Macro included document (.docm) Upload the template document as a temlate document in Enhanced Export PRO.

+Make sure that the documents you download from Azure DevOps is trusted